3 Methods of Company valuation

 Detailed Explanation of ‘Market Value Approach’

-Even though it is easy to value companies that have been sold publicly based on their share price at any moment, less than 1% of all the US companies are publicly traded.
-And due to this, those who are aiming to get a fair price for a privately held asset or company becomes a challenge.
+Even though it is easy to value companies sold publicly based on their share price at any moment, less than 1% of all the US companies are publicly traded.
+And due to this, it becomes a challenge those who are aiming to get a fair price for a privately held asset.
 Two of the significant methods of valuation under the market approach are:

 - The Guideline Public Company Method which uses the prices of similar companies publicly traded; and